 ESA's Headquarters are located in Paris.
-The main administrative centre, ESA HQ 'Mario-Nikis', is located in the 15th arrondissement and ESA HQ 'Daumesnil' houses the Directorate of Space Transportation in the 12th arrondissement.
+The administrative function is based at ESA HQ 'Bertrand' and ESA HQ 'Miollis', located in the 15th arrondissement, while ESA HQ 'Daumesnil' houses the Directorate of Space Transportation in the 12th arrondissement.

-The Director General and cabinet have their offices at HQ Mario-Nikis as do some of the Programme Directors.
+The Director General and cabinet have their offices at HQ Bertrand as do some of the Programme Directors.
 The decisions that shape ESA’s present and future activities are made here.

 The ESA Council

 ESA’s governing body, the Council, is responsible for drawing up the European Space Plan and ensuring the long-term funding of the Agency’s activities.
 Each ESA Member State has one vote and is represented by a Council delegate from the ministry responsible for space activities in each Member State.

 Council meetings are held every three months at delegate level and every two to three years at ministerial level.